 A successful photographer and cinematographer

 Ben Mullin attributes much of his success to the Riekes Center.
 Ben began training with Gary at Fernside when he was set on being a football player at Menlo High School.
+Ben has established himself as a successful award-winning cinematographer, who has worked on a wide range of projects including sports/action media, commercials for the US Navy, documentaries, and mainstream television shows.
+Ben was twice nominated at the 68th Annual Primetime Emmy Awards in 2016 for his cinematography, and won an Emmy for his work on “Life Below Zero”, produced by BBC and airing on National Geographic.
 "Once I realized, through weight training with Gary, that long term goals are the product of many short term goals that you follow through on, it opened my mind to the idea that I could really do anything I was passionate about if I just had a plan...I'm certain that the early lessons I realized at the Riekes Center were integral to helping me achieve what has become a passion and goal of mine...to travel the world and film interesting people and places."
 Which is exactly what he was doing when we caught up with him for this interview.